madetech/architecture-handbook/README.md

 ## Principles, Processes, Standards and Tools

 We maintain a list of [principles](principles.md) that we have observed teams using to be successful.

+We have an [Interactive Skills Radar](https://madetech.github.io/skills-radar-prototype/) which you can use to gauge your architecture skills.